 Jumbo Loans

 Jumbo loans are for larger-than-average home purchases.
 These loans cover homes that are outside of the conforming loan limits of conventional mortgages.
-For most areas in the United States, the conforming loan limit in 2023 is $726,200.
+For most areas in the United States, the conforming loan limit is approximately $726,200.

 Jumbo loans from Bank of America Mortgage can have a fixed or adjustable interest rate.
 Borrowers generally need a higher credit score for jumbo loans than conventional loans, but they also can put down as little as 5% for a down payment if they’re willing to pay mortgage insurance.